brandonzstride/kocaml-cubing/README.md

 * Implement repeated search for worse phase1 result and better phase2 result.
 * Create setup executable to calculate tables.
 * Use config for table locations and setup state.
+* opam file and "how to run" instructions
 * Front end?
+* See about reducing table sizes by only memoizing the generators so that less memory is needed but just slightly more computation.
+It wouldn't be hard to "apply all moves" given only the generators.
 * And probably lots more.

 Status updates: